mirukana/lunafind/README.md

 - `Album`: works like a dictionary of `Post`, where keys are the post IDs.
            Has magic methods and operators to facilitate working with them.
-           Can be filtered, ordered and downloaded, and more.
+           Can be filtered, ordered, downloaded, and more.

 - `Stream`: an efficiant lazy iterator yielding posts.
             Can be filtered and multithread-downloaded.